The Homeless ID Project has been helping people who are homeless or experiencing extreme poverty obtain identification for over 29 years.

 If you are Native American or born outside the U.S., the following documents may take the place of a birth certificate: a U.S. certificate of birth abroad; a U.S. passport or passport card; Tribal Certificate of Indian Blood; Tribal or Bureau of Indian Affairs Affidavit of Birth; Foreign Passport with U.S. Visa; Permanent Resident Card; Employment Authorization Card; U.S. Certificate of Naturalization; or a U.S. Certificate of Citizenship.

-If you do not have your birth certificate, but you have been in jail, prison, or the military, you may use: a Military DD-214; a Military ID card; an Affidavit of Identification from the Arizona Department of Corrections or the Maricopa County Adult Probation; a Released Offender ID from the Arizona Department of Corrections; or a Community Re-Entry ID from the Maricopa County Sheriff’s Office.
+If you do not have your birth certificate, but you have been in jail, prison, or the military, you may use: a Military DD-214; a Military ID card; an Affidavit of Identification from the Arizona Department of Corrections or the Maricopa County Adult Probation; a Released Offender ID from the Arizona Department of Corrections.

 - What are acceptable forms of photo ID